MSkalai1998/bhuvithedataguy.github.io/_posts/2021-08-03-integrate-debezium-and-sink-connectors-with-aws-glue-schema-registry.md

 ---
 layout: post
 date: 2021-08-03 23:50:00 +0530
-title: Integrate Debezium And Sink Connecters With AWS Glue Schema Registry
+title: Integrate Debezium And Sink Connectors With AWS Glue Schema Registry
-description: Integrate Debezium and kafka sink connecters with AWS Glue Schema Registry.
+description: Integrate Debezium and kafka sink connectors with AWS Glue Schema Registry.
 We can use Avro and Json formats to store the schema.
 categories:
 - Airflow
 tags: